Nia-TN1012/ProReactsRev/README.md

 }
 ```

-You can also use the 'ProReactsRev\<T\>' class inherited from the Model class.
+You can also use the `ProReactsRev\<T\>` class inherited from the Model class.
-In that case, the 'ProReactsCore' property and the 'Reporter' property are exposed outside the Model class.
+In that case, the `ProReactsCore` property and the `Reporter` property are exposed outside the Model class.

 ```csharp
 using Chronoir_net.ModelExtentions;